santarini/Monis-Image-Scrape/README.md

 3.)
 Download a .zip of this repo

 4.)
-Plug a list of urls into the input.csv
+Plug a list of URLs into the input.csv

 5.)
 Run ImageScrape executable